buddyboss/buddyboss-platform/src/readme.txt

 * Groups - Updated the 'Send Invites' interface to be more intuitive
 * Groups - Added proper formatting for ordered and bulleted lists in group description
 * Groups - Fixed 'Screen Options' in admin area not toggling 'Description' option properly
+* Groups - Fixed 'Restrict Invitations' logic for invites into subgroups before joining the parent group
 * Activity - Fixed issue with certain links displaying two embeds; fancy embed and fallback embed
 * Activity - Improved the slide down animation when clicking 'Read more' on long activity posts
 * Activity - Fixed clicking 'Comment' or 'Reply' on an activity post not scrolling down to the comment box